CognitiveModeling/InteractiveClimateMuseum/readme.md

 - a private VRInput input
 - 3 public floats for left, middle and right click amplitudes

-- private int lastFrame
+- a private integer lastFrame
-- private List<XRNodeState> states = new List<XRNodeState>()
+- a private list of XRNodeStates called states
 - a private boolean hasTouchpad indicating if a touchpad exists (currently not used)

 ###### 5.2.3.3 Methods
 - OnEnable()
   - initializes VR input
   - VR poses update after LateUpdate and before OnPreCull
-  - onPreCull of camera is updated by adding UpdatePreCull (s. below)
+  - event is registered by camera via onPrecull, an event function that unity calls before a camera culls the scene (https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnPreCull.html)
   - if visualization of the hand is active, deactivate it

 - OnDisable()
-  - onPreCull of camera is updated by subtracting UpdatePreCull (s. below)
+  - event is no longer registered by camera (ReSharper disable once DelegateSubtraction)

 - Update()
   - if more than 5 frames have passed (giving the SteamVR SDK a chance to start